 The distribution system, consisting of underground water lines, valves, and fire hydrants, continues to grow as new homes and businesses locate in Scappoose.
-We have 2,696 water service meters currently and expect to add about 25 new services this year.
+We have 2,711 water service meters currently and expect to add about 25 new services this year.
 To speed the meter reading process, the City has been installing radio-read meters in all new installations and work continues to replace old manual-read meters still in the system.
-There were 196 meters replaced last year.
-It is the City's goal to have all meters in the system upgraded to radio-read meters within 1-2 years.
+48 meters were replaced last year and the City plans to replace another 100 meters this year.
+To date, about 90 percent of the water meters in the City's system are radio-read meters.